The canonical ring of a stacky curve: Block term order: examples

 Indeed, $R$ is spanned over $R'$ by elements of the form $y^ax_h^b$.
 Since $yx_i \in R$ for $1 \leq i < h$, there is a relation involving $yx_i$, terms of the form $y^ax_h^b$, and monomials of $k[x]_2$.
 We claim that in fact the leading term of this relation is $yx_i$: since we are using the block ordering, $yx_i$ \emph{automatically} dominates any monomial of $k[x]_2$, dominates $yx_h$, and $y^2$ cannot occur in the relation by consideration of poles at $P$.

-Note that the block ordering makes the comparison of $yx_i$ and $x_{i-1}^2$ immediate, whereas under grevlex we have $x_{i-1}^2 \prec yx_i$ and more work is required to argue that $x_{i-1}^2$ does not occur in the relation. \end{example}
+Note that the block ordering makes the comparison of $yx_i$ and $x_{i-1}^2$ immediate, whereas under grevlex we have $x_{i-1}^2 \prec yx_i$ and more work would be required to argue that $x_{i-1}^2$ does not occur in the relation. \end{example}